Apollon77/daikin-controller-cloud/README.md

 * Add Tests

 ## Changelog:
+### __WORK IN PROGRESS__
+* (Apollon77) Block API request maximum for 24h and then check again

 ### 2.2.0 (2024-07-07)
-* Block communication in client class when rate limited according to Daikin response
+* (Apollon77) Block communication in client class when rate limited according to Daikin response

 ### 2.1.1 (2024-07-05)
-* Expose the Rate limit error retryAfter time in the error object
+* (Apollon77) Expose the Rate limit error retryAfter time in the error object

 ### 2.0.0 (2024-07-05)
 * BREAKING: Username/Passwort and Proxy Authentications are removed and replaced by the new Daikin Portal Authentication!
 You need to re-authenticate!